Azure/iot-identity-service/docs/using-est-with-certd.md

 [cert_issuance.est.urls]
 default = "https://est.example.com/.well-known/est"

+# Below are options for authenticating with the EST server.
+The required options will depend on the EST
+# server's configuration.
+These global settings apply to all certificates that don't configure auth separately.
+[cert_issuance.est.auth]

+# Authentication with TLS client certificate.
+Provide the cert ID of the client cert and its corresponding
+# private key.
+Note that the aziotcs user must be authorized to access `identity_pk` in Keys Service.
+identity_cert = "identity-cert-id"
+identity_pk = "identity-cert-pk-id"

+# Authentication with a TLS client certificate which will be used once to create the initial certificate.
+# After the first certificate issuance, an identity_cert and identity_pk will be automatically created and
+# used.
+Provide the cert ID of the bootstrap client cert and its corresponding private key.
+Note that the
+# aziotcs user must be authorized to access `bootstrap_identity_pk` in Keys Service.
+bootstrap_identity_cert = "bootstrap-identity-cert-id"
+bootstrap_identity_pk = "bootstrap-identity-pk-id"

+# Authentication with username and password.
+username = "username"
+password = "password"

 # Sample configuration of a single EST-issued certificate.
 # Replace `name` with the desired certificate name.
 [cert_issuance.name]